apache/doris/docs/en/docs/get-starting/get-starting.md

 cd apache-doris-x.x.x/fe
 ```

-Modify the FE configuration file `conf/fe.conf`, here we mainly modify two parameters: `priority_networks` and `meta_dir`, if you need more optimized configuration, please refer to [FE parameter configuration](../admin-manual/config/fe-config) for instructions on how to adjust them.
+Modify the FE configuration file `conf/fe.conf`, here we mainly modify two parameters: `priority_networks` or `network_interfaces` and `meta_dir`, if you need more optimized configuration, please refer to [FE parameter configuration](../admin-manual/config/fe-config) for instructions on how to adjust them.

 1. add priority_networks parameter